 - Ditch the tech.
-It’s time to face the music - cell phones and late night TV are single-handedly distracting you from better sleep.
+It’s time to face the music—cell phones and late night TV are single-handedly distracting you from better sleep.
 While many consider their devices essential to “relaxation,” sleep experts strongly disagree.
 If emails and to-dos keep you from closing your eyes, it’s often a sign of anxiety that you are going to forget something important.
-For one week, try writing (that means by hand) a to-do list for the next day, and replace your bing watching with a book on tape.
+For one week, try writing (that means by hand) a to-do list for the next day and replace your Bing watching with a book on tape.
 Sound silly?
-It won’t when your sleeping.
+It won’t when you’re sleeping.

 - Clean your cave.
 Piles of dirty, clean, and somewhere in between clothes aren’t helping you relax.
 This Valentine’s Day, put your cupid to work on creating a calmer, cleaner sleep environment starting with your sleep surroundings.

-Sleep experts like our partners at The National Sleep Foundation recommend 7-9 hours of zz’s a night.
+Sleep experts like our partners at The National Sleep Foundation recommend seven to nine hours of Zz’s a night.
 Sound impossible?
-Keep this in mind: healthy sleep patterns don’t form over night.
+Keep this in mind: healthy sleep patterns don’t form overnight.

 - Make gradual adjustments to your rest routine this week by hitting the hay 15 minutes earlier than you did last week.
 Over the course of a month, you’ll add an additional hour to your existing sleep schedule.

 4. Skip Sleeping In.
 Yes, Really.

 Sticking to a set sleep schedule and powering down at a consistent time (even on weekends) helps to regulate your body’s clock.
 The same goes for what time you wake up.

 - Your sleep pattern doesn’t understand “sometimes.”
 Eliminate the extra Sunday morning Zz’s that throw off the established sleep pattern you’ve worked so hard to maintain during your work week.